Toyota LQ self-driving concept car is at your command

-Although the LQ, a, looks a lot like the Concept-i, it does arrive with very, very slight tweaks.
+Although the LQ, a Level 4 self-driving car, looks a lot like the Concept-i, it does arrive with very, very slight tweaks.
 The front fascia is largely the same with headlights hidden behind the front bumper.
 Toyota says it can also project numerous different shapes onto the road ahead for drivers, passengers and pedestrians, thanks to a million little mirrors embedded inside.

 The side appears to boast a more production-friendly door handle and the rear showcases more of a curve to the wildly styled brake lights.
 The same triangular pattern from the Concept-i remains as well, though the figures less represent the shape of an airplane than before.